zengm-games/facesjs/README.md

 ### Options

-The `generate` function takes a second optional arguement, which takes in extra parameters for player creation, in the form of an object.
+The `generate` function takes a second optional argument, which takes in extra parameters for player creation, in the form of an object.

 Generate a female/male face (default is male):